 - Developing model contracts for the provision of EPC services.

-Part 2: Econoler analyzed the éco21 program and made recommendations on improving its effectiveness and determining the probability of achieving its goal of reducing electricity consumption in Geneva.
+Econoler also analyzed the éco21 program and made recommendations on improving its effectiveness and determining the probability of achieving its goal of reducing electricity consumption in Geneva.
 The program evaluation consisted of the following activities:

 - Analyzing the position of the éco21 program within this context.